 We guide you through the process of securing a place on a library and information course at postgraduate level.
-We’ve covered how to find a course and the application procedure and interviews, drawing on the personal experiences of previous and current trainees.
+We’ve covered how to find a course, the application procedure and interviews, drawing on the personal experiences of previous and current trainees.
 The particularly confusing topic of funding is also covered.
-It might also be useful to see our Library Timeline page which takes you through the process of becoming a librarian: qualification is only the beginning!
-Our Careers page highlights the different areas and sectors in which librarians can be found.
+Take a look at our Careers page to explore the different areas and sectors in which your qualification can take you.

 There are a wide range of Masters degrees available and it is important to choose the right one for you.
 Course content can vary, as can the emphasis given to different elements, for example, some courses are more IT-oriented than others.
 We’ve given a brief outline below of some of the courses on offer.
 Most courses require a good first degree and a year’s library experience.
 More detailed information can be found on the universities’ websites and the CILIP ‘accredited qualifications’ pages.

 For all courses, candidates are strongly advised to apply as early as possible to increase their chances of being accepted.